validatedpatterns/docs/building-vps/getting-started.md

 In the same values- file we need to inform OpenShift GitOps (ArgoCD) what applications to deploy and where the Helm Charts are so that they can be applied to the deployment and watched for future changes.

-When using GitOps and specifically OpenShift GitOps (ArgoCD) it makes sense to break up applications into different areas of concern, i.e. projects.
-For example the main applications for the datacenter might be grouped separately from some storage components
+When using GitOps, specifically OpenShift GitOps (ArgoCD), it makes sense to break up applications into different areas of concern, i.e. projects.
+For example, the main applications for the datacenter might be grouped separately from some storage components:

 ```yaml
 projects: